Percolation properties of the classic Sierpinski carpet and sponge: Walker Diffusion Method

+between the effective conductivity $\sigma$ of a composite material and the (dimensionless) diffusion coefficient $D_{w}$ obtained from walkers diffusing through a digital representation of the composite.
+The factor $\left\langle \sigma(\mathbf{r})\right\rangle $ is the volume average of the constituent conductivities.

-The WDM was developed to calculate effective transport coefficients (e.g., conductivity) of composite materials and systems \cite{cvs99,cvs02}.
-This method exploits the isomorphism between the transport equations and the diffusion equation for a collection of non-interacting walkers (hence the name).
-Accordingly, the phase domains in a composite correspond to distinct populations of walkers, where the walker density of a population is given by the value of the transport coefficient of the corresponding phase domain.
-The principle of detailed balance ensures that the population densities are maintained, and provides the following rule for walker diffusion over a digitized (pixelated) composite: a walker at site (or pixel) $i$ attempts a move to a randomly chosen adjacent site $j$ during the time interval $\tau =(4d)^{ -1}$, where $d$ is the Euclidean dimension of the space; this move is successful with probability $p_{ij} =\sigma _{j}/(\sigma _{i} +\sigma _{j})$, where $\sigma _{i}$ and $\sigma _{j}$ are the transport coefficients for the phases comprising sites $i$ and $j$, respectively.
-The path of the walker thus reflects the composition and morphology of the domains that are encountered, and may be described by a diffusion coefficient $D_{w}$ that is related to the effective transport coefficient $\sigma $ by
+In effect, the phase domains that make up the composite are host to walker populations, where the walker density of a population is proportional to the conductivity value of its host domain.
+The principle of detailed balance ensures that the population densities are maintained, by providing the following rule for walker diffusion over the digitized composite: a walker at site (or pixel/voxel) \textit{i} attempts a move to a randomly chosen adjacent site \textit{j} during the time interval $\tau=\left(4d\right)^{-1}$, where \textit{d} is the Euclidean dimension of the system; this move is successful with probability $p_{ij}=\sigma_{j}/\left(\sigma_{i}+\sigma_{j}\right)$, where $\sigma_{i}$ and $\sigma_{j}$ are the conductivities of sites \textit{i} and \textit{j}, respectively.
+The path of the walker thus reflects the composition and morphology of the domains that are encountered.